10 fast facts about Australian democracy

 Hook students into exploring some of the interesting facts about Australian democracy with this video.

 MoAD and the Courtyard Cafe are open.
-There may be building works during your visit.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

 Hook students into exploring some of the interesting facts about Australian democracy with this video.